shaneweisz/auto-counterspeech/README.md

 ### Evaluation

-To replicate the experimental results:
+To reproduce the experimental results:

 ```
 cd general_conv_reddit
-bash run-experiments.sh
+bash run-experiments.sh [experiment_dir]
 ```

+where `experiment_dir` is the relative path from `general_conv_reddit` to a directory containing the relevant `predictions.txt` files.